linuskangsoftware/blogger/README.md

 # Blogger: An all-in-one blogging platform

 Blogger is your all-in-one blogging platform framework built in **Next.js** and **Shadcn/ui**, making it easy for you to manage your own blog.
-It features user commenting, admin panel, and expansive configuration options.
+It features markdown-first blog post editing, user commenting (very soon), open-sourced APIs, and expansive configuration options.

 ## Quick start